inf380p/fall2021/_posts/daiblej/2020-12-11-final-project-daiblej.md

 :one:
 **1st update**
 <iframe src="https://trinket.io/embed/python3/fd7fe26ceb" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
 My first step is to clean the data.
-Sorry to say so, but, again, it's not that easy than I expected.
+Sorry to say so, but, again, it's not that easy as I expected.
 Actually, I spent most of my time in this project cleaning the data.
 I have two dataset.
 One is [google_play_store](https://www.kaggle.com/lava18/google-play-store-apps) and another is [apple_store](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps).
 I developed a class to analysis the two different dataset without copying similar code:
 ```python
 class understand_data():
   def __init__(self,dataset,titleline=[]):